 Don’t Waste Food SC (DWFSC) Campaign:

-DWFSC is a collaborative outreach campaign that brings together shareholders from the public and private sectors dedicated to sharing knowledge, coordinating resources and working together to reduce food waste in South Carolina.
+DWFSC is a collaborative outreach campaign that brings together ambassadors from the public and private sectors dedicated to sharing knowledge, coordinating resources and working together to reduce food waste in South Carolina.
 Virtually anyone can take part in reducing food waste.

 - increase the awareness of the economic, environmental and social impacts of wasted food